Starting Your Race

 Injuries/Emergencies

-If you have a medical condition that requires special consideration or information for the Race Director please advise prior to race day.
-All races will have St. John’s ambulance, EMS units and/or Medical Doctors on site.
-There will also be massage therapists and chiropractors at some races.
-All of these people will be located at or near the Medical Tent.
+If you have a medical condition that requires special consideration or information for the Race Director please email info@multisportcanada.com and advise prior to race day.
+All races will have First-Responders on site.
+Odyssey Medical will be located at the Orange Medical Tent near the finish line.

 Post Race

-After every race we have lots of fresh fruit and bagels and snacks.
-At some races there may be pizza, chicken dogs or hamburgers.
-Some events will have a free massage area.
+After every race we have lots of fresh fruit, grab-and-go snacks, drinks, and pizza.
+We encourage you to refill your water bottles at the food tents (we do not provide plastic bottles at events).
 Please pick up all your litter and place it in the garbage or recycling containers.
 Also make sure that you have all of your race gear before you leave.

 Rules